TMiller311/markdown-converter/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test-coverage`

+Launches the test runner in the interactive watch mode with code coverage metrics.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test-debug`

+Launches the test runner in the interactive watch mode and allows debugging.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`